TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 A peculiar feature of central differences applied to the first derivative $\partial c/\partial x$ (or generally, the advection term) is that they are prone to generate **spurious oscillations** or **wiggles**, especially near steep gradients.
 This renders the numerical solution physically meaningless.
 The way to counteract these wiggles is to add some diffusion.
-The effect of this diffusion process is to smear out the irregularities.
+The effect of this diffusion process is to smear out these irregularities.
 The question arises whether the amount of physical diffusion, as indicated by $\kappa$, is considered to be enough to prevent oscillations.
 To answer this question, we rewrite Eq. {eq}`statcveq` as follows